Todd-Werelius/gulp-svg-ngmaterial/README.md

 ### Options:

 * filename - name of resulting icon set file, if undefined the name of base directory of the first file found
-* removeViewBox   - setting to true will remove the viewBox attribute from the `<g>` elements if it is present.
+* removeViewBox   - setting to true will remove the viewBox attribute from the `<g>` elements if it is present

+NOTE: viewBox attributes on `<g>` elements are ignored, so the second option is irrelevant at the moment, if the team producing Angular Materila decides to use the superior ( IMHO ) `<symbol>` element then it might be useful, for now it's just a useless option

 ```js
     { filename  : string (defaults to undefined ), removeViewBox : boolean (defaults to false)}